Timely Monitoring of Dynamic Sources with Observations from Multiple Wireless Sensors: System Model and Problem Formulation

-Here $\pi\in\Pi$ of a sequence of decision rules that map the entire history of states and observations to the action space, potentially through a random mapping, and the expectation is taken over the decisions, the AoI process, and the source state transitions.
+by seeking a scheduling policy $\pi$.
+Here $\pi\in\Pi$ is a sequence of decision rules that maps the entire history of states and observations to the action space, potentially through a random mapping, and the expectation is taken over the decisions, the AoI process, and the source state transitions.
 The problem forms an average-cost MDP, in which the actions $a_t$ belong to the finite action space $\{1,2,\ldots,N\}$.
 The state space represents the current AoI of each source as well as the states of the sources.
 To formalize the setting, we denote the system state at the destination node as